MaximilianSilchmueller/DVO-OsteoRisk-Calc/README.md

 **Disclaimer for Osteoporosis-Calculator**

 1. **Scope of Use:** This software is not designed or intended for use by medical professionals.
 It is not meant to make medical decisions or replace professional medical advice, diagnosis, treatment, or any other professional medical purpose.

-2. **No Medical Advice:** This software does not provide medical advice, diagnosis, or treatment recommendations.
 It is intended solely for informational purposes and is not meant to replace the advice or treatment of qualified healthcare providers.

 3. **Software "As Is":** This software is provided for free on a publicly accessible GitHub repository and is offered "as is," without any kind of warranty, either expressed or implied, including, but not limited to, implied warranties of merchantability, fitness for a particular purpose, or non-infringement of third-party rights.